 What does freedom look like?
 It looks like me in a tiny, triangular park on this very very hot day in Boston.
-I was so engrossed in my writing that I was almost oblivious to the heat until a little girl came along and pushed some buttons.
-I realized that this sculpture is a timed fountain with three different controls: one for mist, one for spray, and one for big streams of water!!!
+I was so engrossed in my writing that I was almost oblivious to the heat until a little girl came along and pushed some buttons, revealing that this sculpture is a timed fountain with three different controls: one for mist, one for spray, and one for big streams of water!!!
 Freedom!
 I was free to do more clarifying and creating that day than I’d done in months.

 Living with Freedom & Spontaneity

 That was two years ago.
-I was staying on the fourth floor of the building behind me in the picture, in a tiny all-white room.
+I was staying on the fourth floor of the building behind me in the picture, in a tiny room painted bright white.
 I had rented my own house out for two months, and three days after arriving home from two weeks supporting a friend in Indiana, I left again to give my daughter a last-minute ride to Boston to see her college roommate; and that made it possible to visit my dear friend from Ohio at their family lakefront home in Maine!

 When I explained to my friend how all of this came together at the last moment, and that I was still flexible about which nights to stay with them, she exclaimed,

 Would that way of living be irresponsible?

 In my case, I’m solely responsible for managing five rentals, having clients, employees, websites, courses, retreats, and being committed to creating time-sensitive, innovative content, along with taking financial, health, and business risks.
 This is more responsibility than I’ve had at any other time in my life—and more than most people I know.